kormax/apple-home-key/README.md

 FLAG and TYPE parameters seem to correlate with overall transaction length;

 Flag:
-- 00 if going to use STANDARD command
+- `00` if intending to use STANDARD command (no cryptogram will be generated in response);
-- 01 if only using FAST command
+- `01` if trying to using FAST command only (still can continue with STANDARD if fail).

 ##### Data format